 To access the Quarterly Performance Indicators Q2-2021 report, click here.

 EYR.org is Australia’s first dedicated Early Years Research portal initiated by QikKids and Xplor.
-Its mission is to help childcare services conduct their business with accurate data, drawing relevant insights from over 7,000 centres.
+Its mission is to help childcare services conduct their business with accurate data, drawing relevant insights from over 10,500 services across Australia and New Zealand.

 The Early Years Research team is helping Early Childhood Education and Care (ECEC) services achieve business goals by implementing insight-based strategies from its sector-wide studies spanning thousands of services.
 Since its introduction in 2018, the amount of data collected—and insights gleaned—has been groundbreaking.